 Norwich bands all love each other and touch each other.
 I'd say all of our relationships have a good bill of health.
 There's a lot of support and respect to be had.
 Even if the music another band is playing isn't your cup of tea, people generally just seem happy to get out there and show their face and clap their hands like seals.
 Any element of competition between bands just drives people forward and betters the scene as a whole.
 Plus there are a lot of hotties in Norwich music!

+What advice do you have for girls who want to start bands?
 I'd say just get out there and do it.
 Fuck what people think.
 If it's what you love doing, regardless of your ability, stand up and play.
 Push past any prejudice you come across because pretty soon people realize that girls can do it just as well (if not better) than boys.
 Work hard, cause trouble and PLAY PLAY PLAY.

 No comments: